raystack/dagger/docs/reference/configuration.md

 ##### `INPUT_SCHEMA_EVENT_TIMESTAMP_FIELD_INDEX`

 Defines the field index of event timestamp from the input proto class that will be used.
+The field index value can be obtained from `.proto` file.

 * Example value: `41`
 * Type: `required`

 ##### `SOURCE_KAFKA_CONFIG_BOOTSTRAP_SERVERS`

 Defines the bootstrap server of Kafka brokers to consume from.
+Multiple Kafka brokers could be given in a comma-separated format.

 * Example value: `localhost:9092`
 * Type: `required`

 ##### `SOURCE_KAFKA_CONFIG_AUTO_COMMIT_ENABLE`

-Enable/Disable Kafka consumer auto-commit
+Enable/Disable Kafka consumer auto-commit.
+Find more details on this config [here](https://kafka.apache.org/documentation/#consumerconfigs_enable.auto.commit).

 * Example value: `false`
 * Type: `optional`